kushshiv/read_captions/README.md

 1. Load the extension in Chrome:
     1. Open Chrome and navigate to `chrome://extensions/`.
     2. Enable "Developer mode" by toggling the switch in the top right corner.
-    3. Click on "Load unpacked" and select the `build` directory of the project.
+    3. Click on "Load unpacked" and select the project.

 2. The extension should now be loaded and ready to use.